Your Ultimate Guide

 French Language House

 Transparent Languages is a company that offers language learning software for individuals and companies.
-Usually, I wouldn’t promote a blog from a company where you have to pay to learn French, but their French language blog is excellent.
+Usually, I wouldn’t promote a blog from a company where you have to pay, but their French language blog is excellent.
 It’s topical, instructive, fun, and updated regularly.
-They also look after the learn French Facebook page.
+They also look after a great Facebook page.

 Justine Hołosyniuk is a Polish teacher who has set up a blog in Polish to help Polish learners with their French.
 She updates it regularly and it seems a lot of fun.
 My Polish isn’t very good, but my Google Translate is doing a good job, and I like the look of Justine’s blog!